fingerskier/manthra/README.md

-Those who can make you believe absurdities can make your Connor atrocities.
+Those who can make you believe absurdities can make your commit atrocities.
   Voltaire